New Zealand Certificate in Construction Trade Skills, Carpentry (Level 3)

 Entry requirements

-• A minimum of 10 credits in each of literacy (reading and writing) and numeracy in NCEA Level 1, or be able to demonstrate suitable knowledge and skills.
+• Have a minimum of 10 credits each in literacy (reading and writing) and numeracy at NCEA Level 1, or able to demonstrate suitable knowledge and skills.

-• Domestic applicants aged 20 years or above who do not meet the academic entry requirements, but who can demonstrate their skill, education and/or work experiences, may be eligible for special admission.
+*If you’re a domestic applicant over 20 years old and you don’t meet the academic entry requirement but can demonstrate your skills, education and/or work experiences, you may be eligible for special admission.

 Additional costs